weilandia/coding-for-managers/deployment/README.md

-# Deploying to Heroku with Rails & Postgres
+# Deploying to Heroku with Git, Rails & Postgres

 ## Add Source Control